SAP-samples/logistics-business-network-integration/README.md

 Find out more [here](https://www.sap.com/partner/become/partneredge-build.html).

+## Glossary

+- API: Application Programming Interface

 ## How to obtain support

-If you have further questions, please post them here [this repository](https://github.wdf.sap.corp/D055590/logistics-business-network-integration/issues)
+If you have further questions, please post them here [this repository](https://github.com/SAP-samples/logistics-business-network-integration/issues)

 ## License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.